scikit-image/scikit-image-paper/README.md

 Other markup
 ------------
-Please refer to the example paper in ``papers/00_vanderwalt`` for examples of how to:
+Please refer to this [example paper](https://github.com/scipy/scipy_proceedings/blob/master/papers/00_vanderwalt/00_vanderwalt.rst) for examples of how to:

  - Label figures, equations and tables
  - Use math markup